freeeve/cq/readme.md

 * way to do named parameters

 ## transactional API
 The transactional API using `db.Begin()` is optimized for sending many queries to the [transactional Cypher endpoint](http://docs.neo4j.org/chunked/milestone/rest-api-transactional.html), in that it will batch them up and send them in chunks by default.
-If you don't want this behavior in a transaction, you can get the first results back from a `Query()`'s `Rows` using `.Next()`, which will force the execution of all outstanding queries.
+Currently only supports `stmt.Exec()` within a transaction, will work on supporting `stmt.Query()` next and queueing up results.

-#### transactional API example (planned)
+#### transactional API example
 ```go
 func main() {
 	db, err := sql.Open("neo4j-cypher", "http://localhost:7474")